sakinsarfraz/Projects/platform-safety-threat-intelligence.md

 cultural context.

 **Why high-severity categories?**
+High-severity categories, some of which I chose may involve criminal conduct depending on jurisdiction.
 Child exploitation, weapons trafficking, drug distribution, and terrorism represent the most serious threats on digital platforms.
 Unlike policy violations, these categories: